 Please do not disturb my nap on your laptop or keyboard

 You people talk and talk about how much you need to work on the computer so you wake us up and push us off, but we know what you’re really planning to do on them: watch videos of cats.
 Weird.
 Don’t you humans realize that cats must get an average of 12 to 16 hours of shut-eye a day, or we’re just useless?
 Also, our delicate cat bodies need the warmth from your computer: Our ideal temperature is 20 degrees higher than that of you humans.
-(Here are other fascinating facts about cats you never knew.)
+Here are 50 more mind-blowing pet secrets you never knew!

 Quit taking photos of me (I'm not a Kardashian)